-Formed in 1999 the Project functions under the leadership of a five-member board of directors, composed of members of the churches of Christ, and serving as volunteers.
-Upon induction onto the board all members have committed themselves to using their own resources for travel, work and office expenses, allowing contributions to be focused on programs and supplies that help the people of Malawi.
-The Project crosses all religious, civil, community, ethical, tribal and social lines in its effort to assist the poorest members of society in the nation of Malawi.
+Formed in 1999 the Malawi Project functions under the leadership of a six-member board of directors, all who serve in a volunteer capacity.
+Each member has committed himself or herself to using resources outside the Project for travel, work and office expenses.
+This allows contributions to be focused on programs and supplies that help the people of Malawi.